 - A. The Dean of Students Office (DOSO), Office of Graduate Studies (OGS), and AA/EEOC are not law enforcement agencies.
 As such, while they are charged with investigating allegations of sexual violence and misconduct as provided in this policy, they do not enforce criminal statutes.
 Enforcement of criminal statutes is the sole jurisdiction of law enforcement agencies.
-Similarly, while they generally have jurisdiction to administratively investigate claims of sexual misconduct, depending on the allegations made, DOSO, OGS, and AA/EEOC may not have jurisdiction to investigate all alleged sexual misconduct.
-The information received from an individual will be reviewed and a determination will be made as to whether DOSO, OGS or AA/EEOC has jurisdiction over the concerns. - B. Conduct occurring off-campus can be the subject of a complaint or report and will be evaluated to determine whether it implicates this policy or the The Student Code.
+Similarly, while they generally have jurisdiction to administratively investigate claims of sexual misconduct, depending on the allegations made, the DOSO, OGS, and AA/EEOC may not have jurisdiction to investigate all alleged sexual misconduct.
+The information received from an individual reporter/s or complainant/s will be reviewed and a determination will be made as to whether the DOSO, OGS or AA/EEOC has jurisdiction over the concerns. - B. Conduct occurring off-campus can be the subject of a complaint or report and will be evaluated to determine whether it implicates this policy or the Student Code of Conduct.
 If off-campus sexual misconduct has continuing effects that create a hostile environment on campus for an individual who has experienced sexual misconduct, the University may take interim measures and depending on the circumstances, will investigate the conduct.

 VI.
-Amnesty From Disciplinary Action for Students
+Amnesty From Disciplinary Action